5 Measurement error

 CNRS, Univ.
 Bordeaux, MCC – UMR 5199 PACEA

 Measurement error in morphometrics (for landmark data) is a wide topic that we will not fully cover here.
-However, exhaustive references do exist (Arnqvist and Martensson 1998; Bertsatos et al. 2019; Collyer and Adams 2024; Fruciano 2016; Menéndez 2017).
+However, exhaustive references do exist (Arnqvist and Martensson 1998; Bertsatos et al. 2019; Fruciano 2016; Menéndez 2017; Cramon-Taubadel, Frazier, and Lahr 2007).
 Here are some quick tips, along with several references to go further.

 • Intra-observer error should usually be lower than inter-observer error (Shearer et al. 2017).